Connecticut Valley School of Woodworking Instructors:

 Bob Van Dyke

 Director: Bob Van Dyke

-Darrell Peart resides in Seattle Washington and started his career making and selling small wooden items at Seattle's Pike Place Market.
+Darrell Peart resides in Seattle and started his career making and selling small wooden items at the city's Pike Place Market.